 When using permanent vinyl, it is vital to use a transfer tape compatible with the vinyl and the surface to which it will be applied.

+Regular transfer tape is suitable for most vinyl projects, but high tack transfer tape may be necessary for materials like glitter vinyl.
 There are several different types of transfer tape to choose from, and the best option for you will depend on the specific vinyl and surface you are working with.
 Here are several factors to consider when selecting transfer tape for permanent vinyl:

 Adhesion: The transfer tape should have enough adhesion to pick up and hold the vinyl but not so much that it is hard to remove from the backing paper or the surface.
 Look for a medium level of adhesion, as this will be strong enough to hold the vinyl in place but still easy to remove when needed.